-For banks, understanding your legal spend is key to maintaining good business practices and profitable relationships with your law firms.
-Too often, however, banks are unable to have transparency over their legal spend because of outdated practices, leaving them reliant on a combination of email and spreadsheets as their only form of work-in-progress (WIP) oversight.
+For businesses, understanding your legal spend is key to maintaining good business practices and profitable relationships with your law firms.
+Too often, however, organisations lose oversight over their legal spend because of outdated practices, leaving them reliant on a combination of email and spreadsheets as their only form of work-in-progress (WIP) oversight.

 Increasingly banks require their panel law firms to improve their management information (MI) function.
 Better MI gives banks oversight on all matters they have engaged law firms on, and WIP is a crucial element in this.
 Banks want better visibility of their legal spend because the last thing they need is to receive a nasty surprise bill which can affect their financial planning and budgeting.
 The pressure for change comes from the CFO, as they naturally expect departments throughout the bank to be better at managing cost.
 GCs require their teams to clamp down to ensure banks are billed issues as close as possible to when the cost of the matter was incurred, or face the consequences of the WIP bomb detonating.

 In our conversations with legal operations managers in banks, we uncovered a series of issues around the deadly combination of unknown WIP and unbilled WIP, which are only emphasised as banks seek tighter control of costs across the business.

 For banks, legal work tends to fall into two areas, litigation and transactions.